wagnerd97/lidardata/README.md

 ## Step 2

-Download the ZIP file of the repository from this GitHub page
+Download the ZIP file of this lidardata repository from GitHub

 ![plot](./metadata/downloadZIP.png)